Access to finance

-State, regional and Chamber of Commerce subsidies can also be funded by Community funds called Structural Funds.
-The Structural Funds are allocated according to the 2007-2013 National Strategic Framework Programme for regional development, agreed between Italy and the EU.
-The aim is to enhance competitiveness and social cohesion.
+State, regional and Chamber of Commerce subsidies can also be funded by community funds called Structural Funds.
+In accordance with practices implemented in the 2007-2013 National Strategic Framework, a funding programme is expected in 2014-2020, between Italy and the European Union, which is not definite yet.
+The aim of these funds is to enhance competitiveness and social cohesion.

-General information on business financing granted by the EU is available on the European portal for SMEs.
-Various programmes, their objectives and the type of activities they support are shown on the website in addition to detailed information and useful contacts for obtaining additional information and assistance in different EU countries.
+General information on the financing granted by the EU to businesses is available on the European portal for small and medium-sized enterprises.
+On the website, one can find the various programmes, their objectives and the type of activities they support, in addition to detailed information and useful contacts for obtaining additional information and assistance in the different EU countries.

-Companies may use banks to apply for loans to finance their activities.
+Companies may make use of Banks to apply for loans to finance their activities.

-Bonds are negotiable instruments, i.e., loans provided by investors for companies (or for a state, government or international organization).
+Bonds are credit instruments, that is, loans granted by the investor to the company (or for a State, a government, an international organisation).
 When issuing a bond, the issuer commits to:

-- Repayment of the capital at on expiry of the loan;
+- repay the capital on expiry of the loan;

-A mortgage for SMEs is a form of financing for fixed assets and covers expenses such as construction or renovation of real estate and purchasing plants and machinery.
+A mortgage for small and medium businesses is a form of financing for fixed assets and covers various expenses, such as the construction or renovation of property, the purchasing of plants and machinery.
 It is normally accompanied by a class 1 mortgage indemnity guarantee (the asset does not have to have been mortgaged already) and stipulates a constant fixed rate of repayment for the whole period.
-Repayments can be monthly, quarterly or half-yearly.
+These can be monthly, quarterly or half-yearly.

-The Italian Private Equity & Venture Capital Association (AIFI), promotes, develops and represents venture capitaland private equityactivities in Italy.
-There is a list of organisations active in the Italian venture capital investment market published on the association's website.
+The Italian Private Equity and Venture Capital Association (AIFI), promotes, develops and represents in Italy venture capital and private equity.
+The list of organisations active in the Italian venture capital investment market is published on the association's website.

 Business support organisations can advise businesses on how to find financing.

-Website for INVITALIA, the national agency for inward investment promotion and enterprise development:
+Website of INVITALIA, the National agency for inward investment promotion and enterprise development: